-1. How does this verse contribute to the biblical doctrine of creation, fall, or redemption?
+1. How does this verse deepen our understanding of God's character and His relationship with creation?
 2. What obstacles prevent us from living out the truths presented in this verse?
 3. How does this verse fit into the broader biblical story culminating in Christ?